roydukkey/clean-package/README.md

 Restores the back up file to the source path

 Positionals:
-  source-path                          The path and filename to the package.json file that will be modified backup-path                          The path and filename to which the [source-path] will be backed up
+  source-path                          The path and filename to which the [backup-path] will be restored backup-path                          The path and filename to the package.json file that was previously backed up

 alias: r